 google-site-verification: googlebc26061d9f39b69f.html https://www.trusting-in-jesus.com/sd/support-files/eucookie.js (10 minutes) https://www.googletagmanager.com/gtag/js?id=UA-32777951-1 (15 minutes) https://www.google-analytics.com/analytics.js (2 hours) https://www.trusting-in-jesus.com/…ins/fontawesome/css/font-awesome.min.css (24 hours)

-There are a total of six segments with Scripture and commentary that can be read, one each day in just a few minutes, or all at one reading.
+There are a total of six segments of Scripture and commentary that can be read, one each day in just a few minutes, or all at one reading.

-This study is taken from the Gospel of John.
-This study is taken from the last week of Jesus' life on earth.
+This study is from the Gospel of John in the last week of Jesus' life on earth.